Are you stuck with losing weight as if it is going nowhere? If so, coldness is your new friend.

 EASY DOSES OF THERAPEUTIC COLD EXPOSURE

-The ways to obtain numerous health benefits from cold thermogenesis is simple and does not take long at all.
-The key is, try making these activities a routine:
+The ways to obtain numerous health benefits from cold thermogenesis are simple and does not take long at all.
+The key is to make these activities a routine:

 - Shower with cold water or dip yourself in an ice bath for 2-5 minutes.
 The ideal temperature is around 13°C.